 For comparison between methods, the vacuum simulations provided are set up to use ABF and the solvated ones to use metadynamics.
-Note that in two-dimensional ABF calculations, NAMD will supply maps of the average force acting along the chosen order parameters, $\varphi$ and $\psi$ .
-In order to recover the free-energy landscape, an external program, abf\integrate, will be utilized.
-This program is supplied with the NAMD distribution and reads the information about the gradients found in the ABF output files \.grad.
-Employing a Monte Carlo scheme, it determines the biases that counteract exactly the underlying gradients and from whence the free-energy surface is constructed.
-In metadynamics, the complete 2D PMF is provided directly by NAMD.
-The reader is referred to the NAMD user's guide for further details about the syntax and options of abf\integrate and to Hénin et al. [4] for further comparison between ABF and metadynamics.
+Note that in two-dimensional ABF calculations, NAMD will supply maps of the average force acting along the chosen order parameters, φ and ψ .
+As it was mentioned earlier in this tutorial, in versions earlier than NAMD2.13, the .pmf files were only generated for one-dimensional calculations, and, multidimensional ones would require a special utility, namely abf_integrate, to generate the corresponding free-energy landscape.
+This program was supplied with the NAMD distribution and reads the gradients written in the ABF output files .grad.
+Employing a Monte Carlo scheme, it determines the biases that counteract exactly the underlying gradients, from whence the free-energy surface is reconstructed.